rlintott/gba-mu/README.md

-# RyBoyAdvance
+# gba-mu

-The RyBoyAdvance is a WIP Game Boy Advance emulator.
+gba-mu is a WIP Game Boy Advance emulator.
 It is written in C++ with an object-oriented design.
 There's still a lot of work to be done on it, and currently only a couple games are playable.

 ## Upcoming Features and TODOs:
 - [ ] Code refactoring
-- [ ] Optimization (RyBoyAdvance currently runs around 300FPS on my M1 Macbook Air laptop)
+- [ ] Optimization (gba-mu currently runs around 300FPS on my M1 Macbook Air laptop)
 - [ ] Debugging mode
 - [ ] Performant and accurate cycle counting / Gamepak prefetch emulation
 - [ ] All PPU modes and features